rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - All symbols are conveniently placed for software programming and VIM commands.

 Considering the QWERTY layout:
-- Home block mods (S Shift, D Ctrl, F Alt, V Gui), also mirrored in the other side of the keyboard (M Gui, J Alt, K Ctrl, L Shift), are available on the most layers.
+- Home block mods (S Shift, D Ctrl, F Alt, V Gui), also mirrored in the other side of the keyboard (M Gui, J Alt, K Ctrl, L Shift), are available on most layers.
 - Dedicated modifiers are available on the left side of the functions layer.
 - Sticky (one shot) modifiers are available on the navigation and mouse layers.
 - The two keys on each thumb cluster control layer transitions (navigation, lower, raise and mouse).